Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Preliminaries

-In the context of the information bottleneck method, $\bbf{x}$ is called the \textit{relevance variable} and $I(\bbf{x;z})$ is termed \textit{relevant information}.
+Consider the system in Fig. \ref{fig:system_model2}.
+The GIB addresses the following variational problem \cite{bib.inform_bottel_tishby}: \beqdn{\min_{P(z|y)} I(Y;Z)-\beta I(X;Z).} In the context of the information bottleneck method, $X$ is called the \textit{relevance variable} and $I(X;Z)$ is termed \textit{relevant information}.
 The trade-off between compression rate and relevant information is determined by the positive parameter $\beta$.
-It has been shown that the optimal $\bbf{z}$ is jointly Gaussian with $\bbf{y}$ and can be written as
+It has been shown that the optimal $z$ is jointly Gaussian with $y$ and can be written as \beqdn{Z = \alpha Y+\xi,} where $\alpha\in\mathcal{R}$ is scalar and $\xi \sim \mathcal{N}(0,\sigma_\xi)$ is independent of $Y$ . \begin{definition} Let $X - Y -Z$ be a Markov chain.
+The information rate function $I:\mathcal{R}_+ \rightarrow [0,I(X;Y)]$ is defined by \cite{bottleneck_explain} \beqdn{I(C) \triangleq \max_{P(z|y)} I(X;Z) \text{ subject to } I(Y;Z)\le C.} \end{definition} $I(C)$ quantifies the maximum amount of the relevant information that can be preserved when the compression rate is at most $C$.